ENAAXXXI/ENAAXXXI.github.io/index.md

 <br>

 <div style="text-align: center; font-size: 24px; font-weight: bold; color: crimson">
-All posters are accepted and are eligible for the prize
+All posters are accepted and are eligible for the best poster prizes
 </div>
 <br>
 <br>